 Energy & Infrastructure Partner, Paris

 “I have some 20 year’s experience as an energy & infrastructure lawyer, advising on major projects in France and globally.
 As a lawyer qualified in both civil law and common law jurisdictions, I aim to provide technical expertise, deep sectoral knowledge and have a strong ability to assist clients to finalise complex projects, wherever the jurisdiction.”

 Education and qualifications

 François is widely regarded as a leading renewables and energy & infrastructure practitioner in France.
-A partner in the energy & infrastructure practice in the firm’s Paris office, François focuses on project financing in the energy, mining and infrastructure sectors.
+A partner in the energy & infrastructure practice in the firm’s Paris office, François focuses on project financing in the energy transition, mining and infrastructure sectors.
 He also has in-depth knowledge of infrastructure assets, including airports, ports and roads and power distribution.

 François advises sponsors, investors (including investment funds) government entities and lenders on all aspects of projects, including finance and contractual arrangements, as well as regulatory issues, on projects in France, Francophone Africa, Europe, the Middle East, Canada, Latin America and Asia-Pacific.
 He is actively involved with the firm’s initiatives surrounding Canada, including developing and maintaining Canadian client and institutional relationships.